Johannine Comma: Athanasius and Arius at the Council of Nicea

 Traditionally, Athanasius was considered to lend support to the authenticity of the verse, one reason being the Disputation with Arius at the Council of Nicea which circulated with the works of Athanasius, where is found:

 Likewise is not the remission of sins procured by that quickening and sanctifying ablution, without which no man shall see the kingdom of heaven, an ablution given to the faithful in the thrice-blessed name.
 And besides all these, John says, And the three are one.

 Today, many scholars consider this a later work Pseudo-Athanasius, perhaps by Maximus the Confessor.
 Charles Forster in New Plea argues for the writing as stylistically Athanasius.
 While the author and date are debated, this is a Greek reference directly related to the doctrinal Trinitarian-Arian controversies, and one that purports to be an account of Nicaea when those doctrinal battles were raging.
 The reference was given in UBS-3 as supporting verse inclusion, yet was removed from UBS-4 for reasons unknown.

+Synopsis of Scripture

 The Synopsis of Scripture, often ascribed to Athanasius, has also been referenced as indicating awareness of the Comma.

+He also shows the unity of the Son with the Father, and that he who denies the Son, neither has the Father.

+Richard Porson, and before him Thomas Emlyn dismissed this as a reference to 1 John 2:23, and not to 1 John 5:7.
+To which Charles Forster comments on.